luisvt/peg/bin/how_to_write_a_good_peg_grammar.md

 - Callers: sentences (nonterminals)
 - Callees: morhemes

-Morhemes:
+Morphemes:

 - Callers: lexemes (tokens)
-- Callees: morhemes, none
+- Callees: morphemes, none

 Good grammar is a grammar with correctly logically specified rules by their kinds.